-The total June 30, 2023 balance of capital assets for governmental activities includes approximately 2 percent for which the costs were determined by estimates of the original costs.
-The total June 30, 2023 balance of capital assets for business-type activities includes approximately 27 percent for which the values were determined by estimates of the original costs.
+The total June 30, 2024 balance of capital assets for governmental activities includes approximately 2 percent for which the costs were determined by estimates of the original costs.
+The total June 30, 2024 balance of capital assets for business-type activities includes approximately 23 percent for which the values were determined by estimates of the original costs.
 These estimated original costs were established by estimations based on various contractors prior experience.

-For governmental activities capital assets, construction-period interest is not capitalized, in accordance with USGAAP.
-For capital assets used in business-type activities/proprietary fund's operations, construction period interest is not capitalized in accordance with USGAAP.
+For governmental activities and business-type activities/proprietary fund operations capital assets, construction-period interest is not capitalized, in accordance with USGAAP.